JustinPeczenij/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach and map are similar because they both execute a function on an array, but they're different in the way they return this array. forEach will change data in our original array, but not return it. map will return a new array with the manipulated data.

 2. Explain the difference between a callback and a higher order function.

+A callback is a function that is passed as an argument in a function.
+A higher order function takes a callback function as a argument.

 3. What is closure?

+Closure is the ability for a function to be accessed in it's lexical scope.
+This gives us the ability to access functions from the parent level scope in the child level scope.

 4. Describe the four rules of the 'this' keyword.

+`Global Binding` - a function written in the global context will call the window object - not something we want `Implicit Binding` - When a function is invoked, look to the left of the dot for context `Explicit Binding` - .bind .call .apply defines what 'this' will point to. .bind will make a function that can be invoked later, .call and .apply will immediately invoke the   function
+`New Binding` - 'new' will construct a new object that 'this' will point to.

 5. Why do we need super() in an extended class?

+We need the super() keyword in an extended class because it will access and call functions of the parent object.
+We are essentially inheriting our object prototypes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.